ramon-rocha/MonoDevelop.CobraBinding/README.md

 Cobra.
 If you have already installed Cobra, you'll need to run the installer again.
 You do not need to uninstall the previously installed version.

-Make sure to run these commands from the Visual Studio or Windows SDK Command Prompt with the correct privileges (i.e. 'Run as Administrator').
+Make sure to run these commands from a Visual Studio or Windows SDK Command Prompt with the correct privileges (i.e. 'Run as Administrator').

-First, set your system to use the 32-bit CLR by executing this command:

-    C:\Windows\Microsoft.NET\Framework64\v2.0.50727\Ldr64.exe setwow

-Then, run the Cobra installer including the '-x86' option:
+Run the Cobra installer including the '-x86' option:

     cd\<path\to\cobra\workspace>\Source
     bin\install-from-workspace.bat -x86

-Finally, restore your system to defaulting to the 64-bit CLR via:

-    C:\Windows\Microsoft.NET\Framework64\v2.0.50727\Ldr64.exe set64

 You can verify success by executing: